6 min read

 Good oversight is active and disciplined.

-Before execution, you ask whether the goal is clear.
-Whether the agent has enough context.
-Whether it knows the constraints and standards.
+Before execution, you ask whether the goal is clear, whether the agent has enough context, and whether it knows the constraints and standards.

 During execution, you watch its approach.
 Is it reasoning or thrashing?
 When an error appears, does it adjust or simply retry?
 Is it still solving the problem you asked for, or has it drifted?

 After execution, you check the diff against intent.
-You look for subtle bugs and edge cases.
-You confirm the change fits the architecture and standards of your codebase.
+You look for subtle bugs and edge cases, and confirm the change fits the architecture and standards of your codebase.

-You make small, precise corrections: "Not that path.
-Try this one."
-You instruct early so the agent does not spend twenty minutes digging the wrong hole.
+You make small, precise corrections: "Not that path, try this one."
+You instruct early so the agent doesn't spend twenty minutes digging the wrong hole.

 Recognizing When the Agent Is Stuck